SIGN-UP In the Study Abroad office.

 Dr. Martha Craig

 Gaelic and American Sports: Cross-Cultural Perspectives.

 Students will explore the role that sports have played in the evolution of Irish culture and compare that role with the role of sports in American culture.
 Sport injury and management of sport injury relative to Gaelic sports will be discussed and compared to similar sports in America.
 Students will participate in hurling and Gaelic football, tour the legendary Kroke Park and the Gaelic Athletic Association Museum, as well as attend local sporting events to talk to coaches, athletes, and sports medicine personnel.

 Dr. Steve Tippett

-MTH 300 Topics for Middle School Math Teachers or
+MTH 300 Topics for Middle School Math Teachers - Sorry this class is cancelled.

 We will conduct a survey of the historical development of mathematics from antiquity to the twentieth century.
 Focus will be on interactions between the mathematical developments and their cultural context.
 Given the Dublin location, we will pay particular attention to connections between mathematics and the British Islands.